 To get raw materials, maintain storage, pay bills, etc.

 It is calculated on only the amount used

 It is calculated on the entire amount withdrawn

-Current account of owners bank
+The current account of the owner’s bank

-Need to open separate account
+Need to open a separate account

 It is decided on the basis of collateral and financials

 The cash credit limit is decided on the basis of inventory and stock volume.

 The general rate of Int.